workingDog/pochi/README.md

 **Pochi** allows a presenter with an iPad or iPhone to share a presentation with a number of other iPads and iPhones.
-As the presenter flips through the presentation pages, the viewers device instantly receive the updated pages.
+As the presenter flips through the presentation pages, the viewer devices instantly receive the updated pages.

 ![overview](images/overview.png)